 The AC-LVDT's primary is excited by a digitally synthesized low distortion sine wave signal.
-The nominal excitation frequency selections are 1, 3, 5, or 10 kHz.
+The nominal excitation frequency selections are 2.5, 5, 7.5, or 10 kHz.
 The sine wave synthesizer operates from a crystal oscillator, so the resulting frequencies will be very stable.
-3 kHz is chosen as the factory default setting, since most commercial LVDTs specify 2500 to 3300 Hz excitation and will operate very satisfactorily at this frequency.
-To select another excitation frequency, it is necessary to open the S2A module's case and change the settings of DIP switches DS2-1 and DS2-2 according to the left side label or Table 1 on page 3.
+2.5 kHz is chosen as the factory default setting, since most commercial LVDTs specify 2500 to 3300 Hz excitation and will operate very satisfactorily at this frequency.
+To select another excitation frequency, it is necessary to open the SC-200 module's case and change the setting of DIP switches DS2-1 and DS2-2 according to the left side label or Table 1 on page 3.
 The excitation frequency can also be selected by Set Exf command over the RS-485 bus.
 (See page 12)

-The excitation sine wave has very stable amplitude.
-The excitation driver operates in push-pull mode to provide about 3 Volts ACrms to the LVDT's primary, but for specific cases, the drive voltage can be raised by 50% by removing internal jumper J7, or decreased by 50% by exciting the primary single ended to ground (using J1-1 and J2-1 with a jumper on J9).
-A fault detector in the S2A's LVDT excitation circuitry detects if the LVDT's primary is open, shorted, or disconnected.
-If so, the green P LED on the front panel flashes, a failure warning output is triggered at J2-2, and an error code shows on the RS-485 bus.
+The amplitude of the excitation sine wave is very stable The excitation driver operates in push-pull mode to provide about 3 Volts ACrms to the LVDT's primary, but for specific cases, the drive voltage can be raised by 50% by removing internal jumper J7, or decreased by 50% by exciting the primary single ended to ground (using J1-1 and J2-1 with a jumper on J9).
+A fault detector in a SC-200's LVDT excitation circuitry detects if the LVDT's primary is open, shorted, or disconnected.
+If so, the green P LED on the front panel flashes, a failure warning is output at J2-2, and an error code shows on the RS-485 bus.